-A new one-and-a-half cell RF gun (Fig. 1) is presently being commissioned.
-It will replace the existing RF gun as the source of drive bunches.
-The new RF gun will operate with a Cesium Telluride photocathode, and thus, due to the higher quantum efficiency of Cs_2Te (Fig. 2), it will be able to generate longer bunch trains with high charge per bunch.
+A new one-and-a-half cell RF gun (Fig.1) has been commissioned, and it will replace the existing RF gun as the source of drive bunches.
+The new RF gun operates with a Cesium Telluride photocathode, and thus, due to the higher quantum efficiency of Cs_2Te , it will be able to generate longer bunch trains with high charge per bunch.
 We plan to generate trains with up to 32 electron bunches, each separated by one L-band RF period, and with up to 100 nC per bunch.
 (It should be noted that the two upper limits, i.e. 32 bunches and 100 nC per bunch, cannot be reached simultaneously, since this would load the accelerating fields in the RF gun to an unacceptable level.)
 These longer bunch trains will, of course, generate longer RF pulses when traversing the wakefield structures.